kumprj/sentimentrader-project/README.md

 # SentimenTrader Application

 The Application is structured into two components: daily indicator load and the backtesting script.
 This project is collaborated with [wellsjk](https://github.com/wellsjk).
-It requires a sentimentrader.com subscription and an AWS Account.
+It requires a sentimentrader.com subscription and an AWS account.

 ## Set up a Database
-We use an AWS Postgres DB ([Setup Instructions](https://aws.amazon.com/getting-started/tutorials/create-connect-postgresql-db/)) for handling the data with this application.
+We use an AWS RDS Postgres instance ([Setup Instructions](https://aws.amazon.com/getting-started/tutorials/create-connect-postgresql-db/)) for handling the data with this application.
 The default tutorial values are fine, but be sure to store them for later.
-Any postgres database that you can connect to via psycopg2 should be fine. in the __sql_scripts__ folder we have the table creation scripts with your favorite database management tool.
+Alternatively, any postgres database that you can connect to via psycopg2 should be fine.
+In the __sql_scripts__ folder we have the table creation scripts with your favorite database management tool.
 I use SQLWorkbench.

 You should now have:
 * An AWS postgres db, with the connection information available in the RDS Console.